-This register can only be accessed in the Configuration Mode and after the CSR has been initialized to 07H.
-The default value of this register after power up is 00H.
-This register holds the value for the auto power management, and floppy boot drive.
+CR07 can only be accessed in the configuration state and after the CSR has been initialized to 07H.
+The default value of this register after power up is 00H (Table 84).
+CR07 controls auto power management and the floppy boot drive.